website: www.dnmc.co.nz

 Any fees incurred in the debt collection process are the responsibility of the debtor.

-Except as listed above, it is understood that details about your health status or the services you have received will remain confidential within Dunedin North Medical Centre unless you give specific consent for this information to be communicated.
+Except as listed above, I understand that details about my health status or the services I have received will remain confidential within the medical practice unless I give specific consent for this information to be communicated.

 When you use a health or disability service in New Zealand, you have the protection of a Code of Rights.